z-jxy/rpkl/crates/cli/README.md

 ### Opaque Type Fields

-By default, maps/mappings will be generated as a struct with all fields found during evaluation.
-If you instead want to treat the field as an opaque value ([PklValue](https://docs.rs/rpkl/latest/rpkl/value/value/enum.PklValue.html)) you can use the `--opaque` option:
+By default, maps/mappings will be generated as a struct with all fields found during the first evaluation.
+If you instead want to treat the field as a generic ([PklValue](https://docs.rs/rpkl/latest/rpkl/value/value/enum.PklValue.html)) you can use the `--opaque` option:

 ```bash
 rpkl --opaque "Config.dynamicSettings" input.pkl